OnesmasKaruki/alx-higher_level_programming/0x03-python-data_structures/README.md

-Replace specific element in list
+Reverse element in a list